rehabradio/mopidy-rehabradio/RASPBERRY_PI.md

 *Note that the spotify username and password values are not your noraml login values

+Running `mopidy` again, you should now see "spotify" and "soundcloud" loaded in the "Enabled extensions" output from the server, with no errors.

+    INFO Starting Mopidy 0.18.3
+    INFO Loading config from: builtin defaults, /etc/xdg/mopidy/mopidy.conf, /home/pi/.config/mopidy/mopidy.conf, command line options
+    INFO Enabled extensions: mpd, http, stream, soundcloud, spotify INFO Disabled extensions: local

+Now to setup the webhook. run `sudo python setup.py develop`.
+This will install the mopidy-rehabradio extension to your system.
+Once it has install go back into the `mopidy.conf` file and add some config values for the mopidy-rehabradio extension:

+    [webhook]
+    enabled = true
+    token = [PLAYER-TOKEN]
+    webhook = [ROOT-API-URL]

 The webhook values are taken from the api server that the webhook will be listening to, such as [rehabradio](https://github.com/rehabradio/server-core)

 The `webhook` value is your api server url (www.your-domail.com/api/)